How to Blow Out a Sprinkler System

 • Never overdo a blowout - the heat and friction can damage the lines if the air pressure doesn't crack them first.

 Portable, household air compressors will not have nearly enough power to blow out an irrigation system.
-Never try to fill up a compressor tank fully then release it all at once to make up for lack of air volume.
+Never try to fill a compressor tank fully and then release it all at once to compensate for a lack of air volume.
 The trick is to have lower pressure (PSI) and higher air volume (CFM) to evenly and safely eject water and vapor from the water lines.

 A good rule of thumb is that the air compressor needs to be able to sustain the recommended PSI and CFM requirements (read below) for at least 2 minutes per zone on a sprinkler system to be effective.
 The bigger tank your compressor has, the less time you'll be waiting for it to refill during a blowout, referred to as a duty cycle.